 How to keep your horse’s tail white!

 - The jury is still out on if you should use a tail bag or not.
 Some say if the tail bag gets wet with urine, it just amplifies the stain on the tail.
 Others say the bag gets every last strand away from the urine stream.
-You can also loosely braid a mare’s tail at the top, so the shorter hairs don’t fall into the urine stream.
-More on that here.
+Clearly, this is on a case-by-case basis.

 - I will wash my horse’s tail about once every 2 weeks, or even longer, depending on the ick factor.
-I used warm water to wet the tail, a mild shampoo to lather, and I and worked from top to bottom, before rinsing with warm water.
+I used warm water to wet the tail, a mild shampoo to lather, and I worked from top to bottom, before rinsing with warm water.
 No matter the brand you use, I always suggest mild and gentle shampoo first.

 - If you like a conditioner, try and choose one that rinses easily.
 I find that even a tiny residue can irritate the tail skin, and act as a magnet for dirt after the tail is dry.

 - Make stall cleaning a top priority.
 Not just for your horse’s respiratory health, but because fewer piles of manure and fewer wet spots make for cleaner tails.

 Keep the tail protected from stains.

 - If you are tempted to use detergent, bleach, or laundry soap on your horse’s tail, I beg you to recover.
 This is a sign that your horse’s nutrition isn’t ideal, you need to step up your stall cleaning routine, and start to pay more attention to the tail daily.
 Detergents will strip hair and skin of valuable and protective oils, leaving your horse’s tail brittle, dry, and likely to break and soak up even more stains.
 For more on detergent, read this, and for more on household cleaners, read this.